-Recent projects include an international policy scoping study on violence against women and girls (VAWG), largely through expert interviews for the UK’s Department for International Development (DFID); research on gender equality, VAWG and reproductive rights for the IPPF; a policy paper with the International Service for Human Rights (read here) on the protection of human rights defenders, and a global consultation report for UN Women, in preparation for the Commission on the Status of Women in 2013, also on VAWG (accessed here).
-Other topics of research have included trafficking and the Istanbul Protocol, community based policing best practice, and freedom of religion and blasphemy laws, among others.
+Other recent projects include an international policy scoping study on violence against women and girls (VAWG), largely through expert interviews for the UK’s Department for International Development (DFID); research on gender equality, VAWG and reproductive rights for the IPPF; a policy paper with the International Service for Human Rights (read here) on the protection of human rights defenders from reprisal, and a global preparatory consultation report for UN Women and the Commission on the Status of Women in 2013 on VAWG (accessed here).
+Other topics of research have included trafficking and the Istanbul Protocol, community-based policing best practice, and freedom of religion and blasphemy laws, among others.

-As a journalist Jo specialized in design, culture and social justice and development, and has written regularly for mainstream publications such as Time Magazine and the South China Morning Post, as well as human rights journals and online news portals, among them the Asia Sentinel and Open Democracy.
+As a journalist Jo specialized in design, culture and social justice and development, and wrote regularly for mainstream publications, including Time Magazine and the Guardian.
 Her interview subjects have included former Guantanamo Bay detainees and rights activists, UN High Commissioner for Human Rights Bertrand Ramcharan, architect Tadao Ando and novelist and political commentator Frederick Forsyth; her assignments have spanned women’s empowerment in Myanmar, and anti-torture legislation in Asia, to land rights in Cambodia and Sri Lanka’s witness protection laws.
 She has lived and worked in the US, the UK, China, Japan, Sri Lanka, Thailand and Australia.

 www.jobakeronline.com features the selected works of Baker’s, published during the last few years.
 Click here for a full list of publications.